-WordPress therefore announced that it is contemplating dropping support for the Internet Explorer Version 11.
-Released over eight years ago, the Internet Explorer 11 has fewer than one percent of internet users using it.
+WordPress, therefore, announced that it is contemplating dropping support for Internet Explorer Version 11.
+Released over eight years ago, Internet Explorer 11 is used by fewer than one percent of Internet users.

-Even the Microsoft 365 apps and services will be discontinuing support for IE11 later this year, joining the vast majority of popular websites that have already done so (including Microsoft Teams in 2020).
+Even the Microsoft 365 apps and services will discontinue support for IE11 later this year, joining the vast majority of popular websites that have already done so (including Microsoft Teams in 2020).

 WordPress has discovered that the cumulative usage of IE 11 is less than 1% using the following three metrics: